Well... we did it. We released the album. We played a show. It's out there now!

 As always you can download it for free straight from us.

-Bottom line is: we want you to have it in whatever way is most convinient for you.
+Bottom line is: we want you to have it in whatever way is most convenient for you.
 We hope you enjoy it, and please help spread it around if you do!

 Stay tuned for some new video content, and other media from our release party.